bestie/fetchable/README.md

 Provides a decorator to add a `Hash#fetch` like interface to any object.

-You can specify a method which it should delegate to and pass the key, or use the default `[]`.
+For extra flexibility you may specify the method used to fetch items from the underlying collection, the default is `[]`.

+A lambda and `call` is a fun alternative.

 `Hash#Fetch` is one of my favourite Ruby methods and can be tricky to implement its full behaviour so here it is extracted for you to add to whichever object